 In recent years, PTA leaders have heard from parents who asked us to address the inefficiency and potential inequity of the school requiring each family to individually fulfill the supplies list.
-Before initiating this program, we looked at the experience at other schools and took into account that Thurgood Marshall staff have long had to find ways cover the needs of families unable to purchase the items on their child’s supplies list.
+Before initiating this program in 2017, we looked at the experience at other schools and took into account that Thurgood Marshall staff have long had to find ways cover the needs of families unable to purchase the items on their child’s supplies list.

-We hope this trial program will create convenience as well as equity among classrooms.
+We hope this program will create convenience as well as equity among classrooms.
 The PTA is committed to ensuring that every student has the pencils, paper and so many other items they’ll need for a great year in school.

 No list will be distributed but each teacher was able to custom-order for their classroom.
 All necessary classroom supplies requested by the teachers have been purchased already.